- Written by Dr.Mehmet Demircioglu

 I check exactly what the patient uses and how often they use it.
 For medication before a hair transplant, medication details are part of surgical safety, not a side note.

-How do I judge whether a clinic is careful enough for this case?
+Judging whether a clinic is careful enough for this case

 The clinic should understand the scalp before saying yes.
 It should not only request baldness photos and send a graft number.
 I check whether psoriasis is active, whether a dermatologist is involved, whether the donor or recipient area is affected, and whether treatment should control the skin before surgery.

 When comparing clinics, patients often focus on price and graft number.
 With scalp psoriasis, the quality of evaluation matters more.
-Choosing a hair transplant clinic in Turkey should include asking how the clinic handles non-routine scalp conditions.
+Choosing a hair transplant clinic in Turkey should include asking how the clinic handles scalp conditions that are not routine.

 The clinic should also be willing to delay surgery if the scalp is not ready.
 A clinic that cannot say “not today” is not protecting the patient properly.